Partially identified heteroskedastic SVARs

 \begin{ex}[Set identification of an HSVAR with multiple eigenvalues] Consider an HSVAR model with three variables $y_t = \left(y_{1,t}, y_{2,t},y_{2,t}\right)^\prime$.
 Let us assume that there are $k = 2$ distinct eigenvalues: $\lambda_1 > \lambda_2$ and $\lambda_2 = \lambda_3$.
 Suppose that plotting the impulse responses to the first shock, we observe a pattern that is consistent with an economically meaningful structural shock.
 Given that the second eigenvalue, $\lambda_2$, has multiplicity $m_2 = 2$, we can write the matrix $Q$ as $\left[q^1_1 \ q^2_1 \ q^2_2\right]$.
 Without any zero restriction, $f_1^2 < 1$, and the second and third column of $Q$ are only set identified. \end{ex}

-\begin{ex}[Point identification with one zero restriction] Let us continue with Example \ref{ex:ex_setid} and assume that we impose a zero restriction so that a second structural shock can be identified (provided its effects are consistent with expectations from economic theory).
-For instance, we might add an exclusion restriction on $C \equiv A_0^{-1}$ such that the second shock does not affect the first variable on impact (i.e. $c_{12}=0$).
-Theorem \ref{theo:PointIdHSVAR} implies that point identification can be achieved with $f^2_1 = 2 - 1 = 1$ restriction on $q^2_1$, $f^1_1 = 1 - 1 = 0$ and $f^2_2 = 2 - 2 = 0$ restrictions on $q^1_1$ and $q^2_2$ respectively, where $Q = \left[q^1_1 \ q^2_1 \ q^2_1\right]$. \end{ex}

-As in many empirical applications, suppose we are interested in one single shock.
-According to what already said in the previous sections, this corresponds to the identification (set or point) of one single column of the $Q$ matrix.
+As in many empirical applications, suppose we are interested in one single shock, i.e. one column of $Q$.
 Moreover, according to Remark \ref{rem:IdHSVARs}, it is crucial to understand whether the point identified impulse responses obtained through the eigenvalues without multiplicity can be compatible with the shock of interest.
 If this is not the case, it is likely to suppose this latter to be associated with the eigenspace generated by $\lambda_i$, with multiplicity $m_i$.
 We first introduce a specific ordering of the shocks according to the identifying restrictions in Eq. (\ref{eq:RestSet}), and then provide the conditions for the identified set to be convex.

 \begin{defin}[Ordering of variables] The variables associated with the eigenvalue $\li$, with algebraic multiplicity $m_i$, are ordered according to the number of zero restrictions on $(q_1^i,\ldots,q_{m_i}^i)$, and specifically, such that they follow the relation